 Question 6: What should be done to predict or prevent each failure (proactive tasks and task intervals)?

-It is not always as clear-cut as changing a filter, but doing the RCM analysis allows you to get the data to make the decision if the preventive maintenance is worth preventing the breakdowns.
-If it isn’t a run-to-failure strategy might best meet your needs.
+The solution is not always as clear-cut as changing a filter, but doing the RCM analysis allows you to get the data to make the decision if spending resources on preventive maintenance is worth preventing the breakdowns.
+If it isn’t, a run-to-failure (reactive) strategy might best meet your needs.

 Question 7: What should be done if a suitable proactive task cannot be found (default actions)?

-This question sounds more confusing that it is.
+This question sounds more confusing than it is.

 Here is another way to word it: